lbihani9/low-level-design/MeetingScheduler/README.md

 4. A notification should be sent to all the people invited to the meeting.

 5. Users will receive an invitation regardless of whether they are available at the interval or not.
-Users can respond to the invitation by either accepting or rejecting the invite.

 6. Each user should have access to a calendar that is used to track the date and time, as well as to schedule or cancel meetings.